cben/model-view-self-modify/README.md

 # Future

 * finish the Tetris

-* look for max opportunities to use WRITE() during coding
+* look for max opportunities to use WRITE() during coding - "moldable development"
   - "level editor" kind of stuff
   - color picker

+* It's fragile to place editor cursor correctly before interaction.
+Add a way to target a fixed place in code.
+  - MVP: `BEFORE_COMMENT('FOO').WRITE(...)` targetting `//FOO` or `/*FOO*/`?
+    (It's important to avoid target the code itself that mentions the target name :-)

 * go meta: Shift parts of the live env e.g. <DisplayResult> into the env itself so they can be edited?
   - serialize CodeMirror edit actions to a text stream, allow time travel there too?!